 - Drizzle more caramel sauce on top.
 Save some for drizzling when serving.

 - Cover the lid and put it in the freezer.
-Set freezer temperature to the coldest setting, so the ice cream freezes faster.
+Set your freezer temperature to the coldest setting, so the ice cream freezes faster.
 Optional: Lay plastic wrap directly on top of ice cream and press down gently to prevent ice crystals from forming on top of the ice cream.

 To Serve